HackerspaceBremen/open_space_notifier/README.md

-hshb_open_notifier_appengine
+Open Space Notifier
 ============================

-This repository holds the source code of the open space notifier backend.
-The backend is hosted on an java appengine
+This repository holds the source code of the open space notifier, which is a backend for serving the [SpaceAPI](http://spaceapi.net).
+The backend is hosted on an Google App Engine instance and written with Java.

 Projectinformation